Skip main navigation

 About the manuscripts

-The majority of Gray's poems (67 of 75) survive in autograph MSS or (near) contemporary transcripts, only for eight poetical works is there no known MS copy.
+The majority of Gray's poems (68 of 76) survive in autograph MSS or (near) contemporary transcripts, only for eight poetical works is there no known MS copy.
 Gray's MSS were originally left to William Mason who was authorized by Gray in his will to "preserve or destroy at his own discretion."
-Mason edited many of Gray's letters and poems for his edition of 1775, which for a small number of letters and poems is now the only authority.
+Mason edited many of Gray's poems for his edition of 1775, which for a small number of poems is now the only authority.
 When Mason died in 1797, Gray's MSS passed on to a mutual friend, Richard Stonhewer, who donated the most important item, Gray's Commonplace Book, to Pembroke College, Cambridge.
 Everything else, however, passed on to relatives and was ultimately dispersed in four auctions in the mid-19th century.
 Today the majority of Gray's papers are preserved in libraries, archives, and museums around the world, only a few remain unlocated or are privately owned.

 About this finding aid